traefik/traefik/docs/configuration/backends/file.md

 ```

 !!! note
+    If `tlsConfiguration.entryPoints` is not defined, the certificate is attached to all the `defaultEntryPoints` with a TLS configuration.

+!!! note
-    adding certificates directly to the entrypoint is still maintained but certificates declared in this way cannot be managed dynamically.
+    Adding certificates directly to the entryPoint is still maintained but certificates declared in this way cannot be managed dynamically.
     It's recommended to use the file provider to declare certificates.

 ## Rules in a Separate File